andrew/ultimate-awesome/README.md

 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
 - [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
-- [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
 - [awesome-ml](https://github.com/PetroIvaniuk/awesome-ml) - List of interesting links about ML Algorithms, Data Science, Network Analysis, and others.